vatsan127/docs/java/1_Java.md

 ## Abstract class:

 * Cannot be instantiated directly.
-* Must be inherited by another class.
+Must be inherited by another class.
 * Can have both abstract and concrete methods.
-* Requires concrete subclasses to implement abstract methods.
 * Can have constructors and static methods.
 * Can have public, protected, and private access specifiers for its members.
 * Can be a `partially completed` class.